Image Track Module f-ipadapter 8 min

 Decoupled cross-attention for image prompts

 Ye et al. (Tencent 2023) introduced IP-Adapter.
 The trick: add a parallel cross-attention path alongside the existing text cross-attention.
-When you provide a reference image, it gets embedded by CLIP and fed through this second path.
+When you provide a reference image, it gets embedded by CLIP, passed through a small projection network (which also trains), and fed through this second path.
 The two attention outputs are summed.
-Only the new cross-attention weights are trained (22M parameters for SD1.5, ~50MB checkpoint).
-Works on top of any existing diffusion model — zero-shot subject preservation.
+Only the new cross-attention weights and the projection network are trained (22M parameters for SD1.5, ~50MB checkpoint).
+Works on top of any existing diffusion model.
+One caveat: vanilla IP-Adapter transfers style and overall appearance — faithful face identity required the FaceID variants and their successors.

 MULTI-REFERENCE